 December 31,

-2019 2018
+2020 2019

 Deferred tax assets:

-Net operating loss carryforwards \$ 29,014 \$ 20,810
+Net operating loss carryforwards \$ 38,665 \$ 29,014

-Federal and state research and development tax credits 4,636 3,378
+Federal and state research and development tax credits 6,103 4,636

-Depreciation and amortization 105

-Accrued liabilities and reserves 837 448
+Accrued liabilities and reserves 1,089 837

-Stock-based compensation 215 50
+Stock-based compensation 1,273 215

-Gross deferred tax assets 34,702 24,791
+Gross deferred tax assets 47,130 34,702

-Valuation allowance (34,605) (24,791)
+Valuation allowance (47,060) (34,605)

 Deferred tax liabilities:

-Depreciation and amortization (97)
+Depreciation and amortization (70) (97)

-Gross deferred tax liabilities (97)
+Gross deferred tax liabilities (70) (97)

 Net deferred taxes \$ \$

 Realization of deferred tax assets is dependent upon future taxable income, if any.
-The Company has established a valuation allowance to offset deferred tax assets as of December 31, 2019 and 2018, due to the uncertainty of realizing future tax benefits from its net operating loss carryforwards and other deferred tax assets.
-The valuation allowance increased by approximately \$9.8 million and \$8.7 million during the years ended December 31, 2019 and 2018, respectively.
+The Company has established a valuation allowance to offset deferred tax assets as of December 31, 2020 and 2019, due to the uncertainty of realizing future tax benefits from its net operating loss carryforwards and other deferred tax assets.
+The valuation allowance increased by approximately \$12.5 million and \$9.8 million during the years ended December 31, 2020 and 2019, respectively.
 The increase in the valuation allowance is mainly related to the increase in net operating loss carryforwards incurred during the respective taxable years.

-As of December 31, 2019, the Company had federal net operating loss carryforwards of approximately \$134.2 million.
-The federal net operating loss carryforwards generated during and after fiscal 2018 totaling \$73.2 million are carried forward indefinitely, while all others along with the federal tax credit carryforwards, expire in years beginning in 2035.
-As of December 31, 2019, the Company had approximately \$12.1 million of state net operating loss carryforwards, which begin to expire in 2035 and are available to offset future taxable income.
-As of December 31, 2019, the Company had research and development tax credit carryforwards of approximately \$3.7 million and approximately \$3.2 million available to reduce future federal and state income taxes, respectively.
-Moreover, as of December 31, 2019, the Company recorded federal and state reserves of \$0.9 million and approximately \$0.8, respectively, as uncertain tax positions.
+As of December 31, 2020 and 2019, the Company had federal net operating loss carryforwards of approximately \$177.2 million and \$134.2 million, respectively.
+The federal net operating loss carryforwards generated during and after fiscal 2018 are carried forward indefinitely, while all others, along with the federal tax credit carryforwards, expire in years beginning in 2035.
+As of December 31, 2020 and 2019, the Company had state net operating loss carryforwards of approximately \$12.1 million, which begin to expire in 2035 and are available to offset future taxable income.
+As of December 31, 2020 and 2019, the Company had federal research and development tax credit carryforwards of approximately \$4.8 million and \$3.7 million, respectively.
+As of December 31, 2020 and 2019, the Company had state research and development tax credit carryforwards of approximately \$4.3 million and \$3.2 million, respectively.
+Moreover, as of December 31, 2020, the Company recorded federal and state reserves of approximately \$1.2 million and \$1.1 million, respectively, as uncertain tax positions.
 If not utilized, the federal credit carryforwards will begin expiring in 2035.
 The state credits carry forward indefinitely.